ContinuousEngineeringProject/issues/README.md

 - **Released:** *The issue is available in a stable release*

+## Delivery phase labels
+Delivery phases labels indicate the stages that the issue goes through, and each issue can have only one delivery phase label tagged:

+- **phase/icebox:** *Under review*\
+  The issue is being reviewed.
+- **phase/backlog:** *Considered for a future release*\
+  The issue is in the backlog for a future release, but has not been scheduled for a release.
+- **phase/scheduled:** *Scheduled to a release*\
+  The issue is scheduled to an upcoming release.
+- **phase/wip:** *In development cycle*\
+  The issue is within the current development cycle, and is managed through the [Work In Progress board][WipBoard].
+- **phase/beta:** *Available as a beta release*\
+  The issue is merged to main branch and is available as a beta release.
+- **phase/released:** *Available as a stable release*\
+  The issue is available in a stable release.

 ## Kind labels
-There are two types of kind labels, Core & Additional, below is a list of each type.
+There are two types of kind labels, _Core & Additional_, below is a list of labels for each type.

 ### Core kind labels
-Each issue will have one of the core kind labels tagged:
+Each issue can have only one core kind label tagged:

 - **kind/feature:** *An idea for the project*
 - **kind/task:** *Activity or chore which needs to be done*